vectoryoungo/fundermental/README.md

 the java feature programming
 this project include many feactures in java,like java8 lambda encrypt decrypt wallet java annotation use case.

+## mq module
+test all kinds of mq performance.
+Now inlcude ActiveMQ,RocketMQ,Kafka and so on

+## service_java_infrastructure

+many java features

 #### annotation package

 use case of java annotation.